wyndale/Green-Roots/README.md

 - **Validation**: Validates file type (JPEG, PNG, GIF) and size (<20MB).
 Invalid files trigger session-based error messages (e.g., “Only JPEG, PNG, and GIF files are allowed”).
 - **Database Storage**: Valid images are stored as binary data in the `users` table’s `profile_picture` column (blob) using PDO’s `PARAM_LOB`.
 If no custom picture exists, a default image is fetched from the `assets` table via `default_profile_asset_id` or a static fallback (`default_profile.jpg`).
 - **Removing Profile Picture**: Users can remove their custom picture, setting `profile_picture` to NULL and reverting to the default image.
-- **UI Elements**: Features a responsive form with a file input, live preview, and buttons for uploading, canceling, or removing the pictureسلام .
+- **UI Elements**: Features a responsive form with a file input, live preview, and buttons for uploading, canceling, or removing the picture.
 Includes sidebar, search bar, profile dropdown, and navigation tabs (Account Settings, Profile, Password & Security, Payment Methods).
 Success/error messages (e.g., “Profile picture updated successfully!”) are displayed.
 - **Error Handling**: Manages file reading errors, database errors, and session-based messages.
 Preserves form state on errors.
 - **Security**: Uses PDO prepared statements for database updates and validates file types to prevent malicious uploads.

-### Password & Security
+#### Password & Security

 **What It Does**: Allows users to change their password securely with validation for strength and confirmation.